sameerpattni/archetypes/README.md

 Create your standard Mule project as you would normally do.
 Ensure you are using properties as opposed to hard coding configuration within you application.

 ## Step 2 - Creating the Archetype
-Go to your Mule Project root folder and run the mvn create archetype command
+Go to your Mule Project root folder and run the mvn create archetype command.

 ````
 cd $workspace/<muleproject>